Importance of Following Your Treatment Plan

 It’s good to be honest with your health care provider about whether or not you’re taking your medication as prescribed.

 If your health care provider believes you’re taking all of your medication, and you aren’t, this can cause problems.
-For example, if a medication doesn’t appear to be working, your health care provider may think it’s due to the medication itself (when instead the medication wasn’t taken as prescribed).
+For example, if a medication doesn’t appear to be working, your provider may think it’s due to the medication itself (when instead the medication wasn’t taken as prescribed).

 In this case, your health care provider may decide to try a different type of treatment when a change wasn’t needed.